5 Tips on How to choose Pool Pavers and Pool Coping – by Armstone

 Drop Edge coping really highlights your pool and creates the look of a full stone slab surrounding the inner water.

 b) Pencil Round Pool Coping

-Pencil round pool coping has a slightly bevelled edge, to allow for a smooth finish.
+Pencil round pool coping has a 3-5mm rounded top and bottom, to allow for a smooth finish.
 This particularly important with Sawn pavers as the edges can be too sharp to use around the pool coping.

 Pencil round suits a more rectangular or L-shape pool and can be a classy, low-key finish to a modern pool.

 A perfect finish to work with a curved pool or Kidney shape pools.